-The VGP definitions for "minimally toxic" fluids include achieving acute toxicity results of at least 100 mg/L according to OECD 201, 202 and 203 (algae, daphnia and fish).
+The VGP definitions for 'minimally toxic' fluids include achieving acute toxicity results of at least 100 mg/L according to OECD 201, 202, and 203 (algae, daphnia and fish).

-Mobil SHC Aware Gear Series oils meet these requirements.
+Mobil SHC Aware ST Series meets these requirements.

 Record keeping

 All vessels must keep records on board, including the technical data sheets for all EALs used in oil-to-sea interfaces, in order to prove compliance with the permit.